bach001/gdb_python_script/README.md

-# gdb_python_script
+# python script

-write a simple python script to search local gcc files on arch linux
+various python scripts written for personal use